 Speaking aloud, I offer my gratitude to the night, giving thanks for uncountable blessings in my life.
-One by one, I speak to my dead family and ancestors, acknowledging and thanking them for the gifts passed down to me.
+One by one, I speak to my dead family and unknown ancestors, acknowledging and thanking them for the gifts passed down to me.

-Removing the ruby corn kernels from my coat pocket, I toss them one by one into the tall grass, each a garnet prayer.
+Removing the corn kernels from my coat pocket, I toss the ruby gems one by one into the tall grass, each a garnet prayer.
 These blood red seeds, carried from New Mexico, are a symbolic offering of thanks as I speak to the night.
 The purpose is decidedly not planting New World corn alongside an English wood, but to symbolically cast my intentions within the Unified Field.
 I suspect that the grains will most likely end up in a pheasant’s gullet, and I’m happy to share what I can with the “more-than-human” world around me.
 Let others be nourished by what I’ve scattered.

 May we all be fed.